dokutan/rgb_keyboard/README.md

 - [x] Create option to change individual keys in custom mode.
 - [ ] Rewrite the frontend (code is old and messy)
 - [ ] Read current settings from the keyboard
-- [ ] Add reprogramming and macro functionality
+- [x] Add reprogramming and macro functionality
+  - [ ] Complete reprogramming
+  - [ ] Add macros to reprogramming